Power Nap Guide — Science, Timing & Alertness Timeline | SmartSleepCalc

 Does napping during the day affect night sleep?

 A well-timed power nap (10–30 minutes, ending before 3pm) reduces sleep pressure modestly but not enough to meaningfully impair night sleep for most adults with regular schedules.
 Research consistently shows that brief afternoon naps do not delay sleep onset or reduce total night sleep duration.
-However, naps longer than 60 minutes, or naps taken after 4pm, can reduce homeostatic sleep pressure sufficiently to delay sleep onset by 30–60 minutes.
-The critical variable is nap duration and timing — not napping itself.
+However, naps longer than 60 minutes, or naps taken after 4pm, carry a meaningful risk of delaying night sleep onset by 30–60 minutes.
+If you experience night sleep disruption after afternoon napping, reduce nap duration to 10–15 minutes or move the nap earlier — before 1pm.
+People with insomnia disorder are the exception: any daytime napping may reduce the homeostatic sleep pressure needed for CBT-I sleep restriction therapy and should be discussed with a clinician.

-Why do I feel worse after a nap sometimes?
+Why do I feel groggy after a nap?

 Similar Posts